nanobeep/baby-leprechauns/README.md

-# A.I. to Baby Leprechauns Replacer
+# Chrome Extension: A.I. to Baby Leprechauns Replacer

 We all know the truth: A.I. is powered by Baby Leprechauns.
 The signs are everywhere.
 This Chrome extension reminds us of this true reality as we browse the web.